Markets

 Disclaimer: The chart reflects the analyst's opinion and does not constitute investment advice.
 Past performance is no guarantee of future returns.
 Seek independent advice before making decisions.

-Institutional projections for AUD/JPY reveal a wide divergence in expectations, reflecting the complex balance of policy dynamics and global risk conditions shaping the pair’s path into 2026 and beyond.
+Institutional projections for AUD/JPY reveal a wide divergence in expectations, reflecting the complex interplay of policy dynamics and global risk conditions that will shape the pair’s path into 2026 and beyond.

-These AUD/JPY forecasts are primarily indirect, calculated using the forecasts of AUD/USD and USD/JPY.
+These AUD/JPY forecasts are primarily indirect, derived from forecasts for AUD/USD and USD/JPY.

 The AUD JPY forecast for 2026 indicates a generally constructive yet uneven trajectory, with most projections concentrated between the high-90s and low-100s.